 - a.
 Medication administered by designated staff or self administered by the student, must be delivered by the parent to the school, in its original container, accompanied by the permission form and written instructions, as required above. - b.
 Medication in capsule or tablet form and categorized as a sedative, stimulant, anticonvulsant, narcotic analgesic or psychotropic medication will be counted by designated staff in the presence of another district employee upon receipt, documented in the student's medication log and routinely monitored during storage and administration.
 Discrepancies will be reported to the principal immediately and documented in the student's medication log.
 For such medication not in capsule or tablet form, standard measuring and monitoring procedures will apply. - c.
 Designated staff will follow the written instructions of the physician and parent and training guidelines as may be recommended by ODE for administering all forms of prescription and/or nonprescription medications. - d.
-Medication will be secured as follows: - (1) Nonrefrigerated medications will be stored in a locked cabinet, drawer or box; - (2) Medications requiring refrigeration will be stored in a locked box in a refrigerator; - (3) Access to medication storage keys will be limited to the principal and designated school staff. - e.
+Medication will be secured as follows: - (1) Nonrefrigerated medications will be stored in a locked cabinet, drawer or box used solely for the storage of medication; - (2) Medications requiring refrigeration will be stored in a separate refrigerator used solely for the storage of medication; - (3) Access to medication storage keys will be limited to the principal and designated school staff. - e.
 Designated staff will be responsible for monitoring all medication supplies and for ensuring medication is secure at all times, not left unattended after administering and that the medication container is properly sealed and returned to storage. - f.
 In the event medication is running low or an inadequate dosage is on hand to administer the medication, the designated staff will notify the parent immediately.